zesk/build/documentation/source/tools/index.md

 - [MacPorts](./macports.md)
 - [Yum](./yum.md) (Future)

-We have added platform-generic installation names (see {link:packageGroupInstall}).
+We have added platform-generic installation names (see [packageGroupInstall](../tools/package.md#packagegroupinstall)).

 # How to include in your scripts